angular/angular/aio/content/guide/module-types.md

 Don't use declarations in a routing NgModule.
 Components, directives, and pipes are the responsibility of the companion domain NgModule, not the routing NgModule.

-{@a service}

-## Service NgModules

-Use a service NgModule to provide a utility service such as data access or messaging.
-Ideal service NgModules consist entirely of providers and have no declarations.
-Angular's `HttpClientModule` is a good example of a service NgModule.

-Use only the root `AppModule` to import service NgModules.

 {@a widget}